Jacques followed his parents who settled in Paris when he was 16.

 He travelled to Cuba in January and February 2012 following a radio interview of the Cuban minister of the economy announcing the sacking of 25% of the country’s workforce from State controlled companies to incite them to create private enterprises virtually inexistent in Cuba before this decision.

 Since the election of Aung San Suu Kyi, Myanmar was on his radar.
 Jacques volunteered in June 2012 to document Yangon (Rangoon – Myanmar) heritage buildings for the Yangon Heritage Trust.
 Myanmar is undergoing massive political changes and Yangon is the last intact colonial city in Asia.
-The lift of the embargo will see the developers rush in.
+The lift of the embargo saw the developers rush in.
 Defining heritage zones and enacting legislation to protect the architectural heritage is a matter of urgency.
 Australian Minister Bob Carr has committed a team of Australian experts to the Yangon Heritage Trust.
+The issue of protecting the heritage buildings of Yangon seems to be on track to have a positive outcome.

 Moran International Photography Prize 2012 Semi Finalist